Every few years or so these days, there’s another Ip Man film being pumped out of Hong Kong – and rightfully so!

 Why?
 Well let’s get some stuff out of the way…

-Ip is back, criminals are harassing a school, Ip’s wife is sick and Mike Tyson picks a fight with him.
+Ip is back and played by Donnie Yen (hell yes!), criminals are harassing a school, Ip’s wife is sick and Mike Tyson picks a fight with him.
 That’s the short and rushed summary of the film except for the Wing Chun stuff.

 In this film, Ip Man is challenged by another Wing Chun Master played by Jin Zhang and has an ultimate Wing Chun vs Wing Chun showdown between both men that’s for the ages!

-Donnie is awesome as always and Jin brings a higher energy to his Wing Chun performance than expected.
-They both compete for the title of Grandmaster throughou t the film which leads to this challenge match.
-All the while we get to know Ip Man himself a bit more personally as he spends time with his wife who is severely ill.
+Donnie is awesome as always and Jin brings higher energy to his Wing Chun performance than expected.
+They both compete for the title of Grandmaster throughout the film which leads to this challenge match.
+All the while we get to know Ip Man himself a bit more personal as he spends time with his wife who is severely ill.

-This film is excellent and worth the watch if you’re after Winc Chun and Ip Man themed films.
+This film is excellent and worth the watch if you’re after Wing Chun and Ip Man themed films.

 Do you think I missed any?